 Some use cases for UAV based networking applications

 - Provide energy-efficient and reliable IoT uplink connections.

 - Cache popular content and efficiently serve mobile users by following their mobility patterns.

 - Act as users of the wireless infrastructure for surveillance, remote-sensing.

 Technology roadmap for RFID and IOT.

-LTE Advanced (4G) LTE D2D
+TE Advanced (4G)

 One of the hottest technology trends for 2019 and is 5G wireless networking.
 Other than extremely fast with very high data rates, the wireless network also operates with 90% less energy.
-But until 5G arrives the energy gap remains the main obstacle with the deployment with RFID (and IOT).
+However, until 5G arrives the energy gap remains the main obstacle with the deployment with RFID (and IOT).